custom-components/pyscript/docs/reference.rst

   ``yaml`` configuration under ``apps`` (that allows each app to be disabled by simply removing its configuration and reloading).

+The idea is that the top-level directory ``pyscript`` and ``pyscript/scripts`` are for your own use (and are always loaded), and ``pyscript/apps/`` is for things you've gotten from others or things you've written with the intent to reuse or share (and only are loaded if there is a configuration entry, which can be empty).

 Any file name that starts with ``#`` is not loaded, and similarly scripts anywhere below a directory name that starts with ``#``, are not loaded.
 That's a convenient way to disable a specific script or entire directory below ``scripts`` - you can simply rename it with or without the leading ``#`` to